 - Steel Magnolias: Shelby is in a coma after rejecting a transplanted kidney.
 Her mother M'Lynn refuses to leave, even as her husband urges her to.
 Even when Jacksonnote visits, she's pacing outside the room, waiting for her daughter to wake up.

 - Caitlin to Bran in A Song of Ice and Fire.
-She goes pretty mad with grief, but her madness, and his dire wolf saves his life from the hired idiot of a killer Joffrey sent.
+She goes pretty mad with grief, but her madness, along with his direwolf, saves his life from the hired idiot of a killer Joffrey sends.

-- Subverted when Jaime Lannister guards the body of his father Lord Tywin for seven days without rest.
+- Jaime Lannister guards the body of his father Lord Tywin for seven days without rest.
 It's actually atonement for having indirectly caused his death.